gmcavallazzi/fixedgeareval/README.md

 refers to how bad the situation is, while for the gear and gain ratios just to how hard they are.

-It also gives an approximation of the chain length.
-It is given assuming the distance between the center of the cog and of the chain ring = 408 mm.
-This parameter can be modified.

 ## Basic usage: